 Replace Single-Use To-Go Cups

 It’s easy to choose a reusable cup when you’re at home with your favorite ceramic mugs nearby, but it can be hard to choose a sustainable option when you’re on-the-go.
-Try keeping a cute custom travel mug in your car, so it’s handy next time you stop by a coffee shop.
-Leaving one or two ceramic mugs at your work can make it easier to stick with sustainable options there too.
-A personalized photo mug or cup is a great conversation starter — plus, they’re way more fun to drink out of than a boring old paper cup!
+Keep a cute custom travel mug in your car, so it’s handy next time you stop by a coffee shop.
+Or leave one or two ceramic mugs at your workplace to make it easier to stick with sustainable options there too.
+A personalized photo mug or cup is a great conversation starter with you favorite environmentally friendly quotes printed on it — plus, they’re way more fun to drink out of than a boring old paper cup.

 Use Cloth Towels Instead of Paper Towels

 Using cloth towels for daily cleanups and wiping spills instead of going through rolls of paper towels is another easy way to become more eco-friendly.
 The EPA estimated that the generation of paper and paperboard nondurable products was 26 million tons in 2017, and tissue paper and towels accounted for 3.8 million tons of this.
 These materials aren’t recyclable because the fibers are already too small for that process.
-You can help bring that number down by using cloth rags and towels as much as possible.
+You can help bring that number down by using cloth rags and towels.

 Designate one towel for wiping counters and handles.
-Use one of the green cleaning products recommended by the EPA to spray on the surface and then wipe it clean with a cloth rag that can be washed in hot water and bleach.
+Use one of the green cleaning products recommended by the EPA to spray on the surface.
+Then, wipe it clean with a cloth rag that can be washed in hot water and bleach.
 Locate another towel near the sink and the oven so that it can be handy for drying hands or grabbing hot pans in a hurry.
 Another towel can be used exclusively for drying clean dishes.
 These towels can be washed once a week or so.
 Not only is this a green option, but using pretty, personalized tea towels can add a nice touch to the kitchen, too.
-When you have towels that are getting old or dingy, instead of throwing them out, use those to clean up spills on the floor or for messier cleanups.
+When you have old or dingy towels, use them to clean up spills on the floor or for messier cleanups.